equinor/res2df/docs/introduction.rst

 ^^^^^^^^^

-Extracts the information in the `EQUIL` table, `RSVD` and `RVVD` in the input deck.
+Extracts the information in the `EQUIL` table, `RSVD` and `RVVD` in the .DATA file.
 Can write back to include files.

 More documentation on :doc:`usage/equil`.

 ``compdat``
 ^^^^^^^^^^^

-Extracts well connection data from the `COMPDAT` keyword in the input deck.
+Extracts well connection data from the `COMPDAT` keyword in the .DATA file.
 For multi-segment wells, `WELSEGS` and `COMPSEGS` is also parsed.
 The data is available as three different dataframes, which can be merged.